KwongLee/kwonglee.github.io/README.md

 # This My Personal Website
-Used W3.CSS for basic layout and responsiveness of the page.
+Used W3.CSS for basic layout and responsiveness of the page. <br>
 Used typed.js for text animation.